Meadow Lake Provincial Park Highlights that will Keep You Coming Back

 The west side of the park, roughly a 45-minute drive from the east side, is ideal for those who prefer to leave the beaten path.
 The hiking trails are rugged and there are few privately owned cabins in the area.

 Sandy Beach campground and Murray Doell campground allow visitors to access the west side while still enjoying amenities, such as a shower house and flushable toilets.
 Sandy Beach provides large treed-in sites.
-Hit by a devastating storm in 2019, Murray Doell lacks tree coverage; however, new trees are being planted and the sites have been cleaned up.
+Hit by a devastating storm in 2019, Murray Doell lacks tree coverage; however, new trees have been planted and the sites have been cleaned up.

 Aside from the main campgrounds on the west side, Cold River campground offers a truly rustic experience and happens to be located across the road from the start of the Boreal Trail.
 There are no showers, water or flush toilets at this location, but you can look forward to spectacular views of Cold Lake right from the entrance of your tent.
 Occasionally, purple sand can be found along the rocky beach.
 There is a single outhouse near the entrance and, like most campgrounds in Saskatchewan provincial parks, free wood comes with the sites.